-(24.26+16.8\99)+(24.26+16.8\20) = 2 kbps
+(24.26+16.899)+(24.26+16.820) = 2 kbps

-Enabling LLDP protocol
+LLDP protocol

-You can enable the LLDP protocol in the FortiAP Profile via the CLI.
+The LLDP protocol is enabled by default when you create a new FortiAP profile.
 Each FortiAP using that profile can then send back information about the switch and port that it is connected to.
+You can also manage the LLDP protocol in the FortiAP Profile via the CLI.